Shanghai, Beijing order new round of mass COVID-19 testing - NewsBreak

 The city, once known as a bustling business hub and international financial center, has seen tourism and business travel crippled by its tough entry restrictions.

-The strict measures have remained in place despite relatively low numbers of cases and the serious negative effects on China's economy and global supply chains.
+The strict measures have remained in place despite relatively low case numbers and the serious negative effects on China’s economy and global supply chains.

 The World Health Organization recently called the policy unsustainable, a view Chinese officials rejected outright even while they say they hope to minimize the impact.